sbhavani/ehr-wallet/docs/PRD.md

 ### 3.2 Exam Scheduling

 #### 3.2.1 Schedule Creation
-- User shall schedule new imaging exams for registered patients
+- User can schedule new imaging exams for registered patients
-- User shall select from available modalities (CT, MRI, X-ray, Ultrasound, etc.)
+- User can select from available providers with their specialties
-- User shall specify procedure type, body part, and other exam details
+- User can choose from predefined appointment types
-- User shall select date and time based on availability
+- System enforces time slot availability and prevents double-booking
-- User shall assign referring physicians and radiologists
+- User can assign patients to specific time slots with providers

 #### 3.2.2 Schedule Management
-- User shall view a complete schedule organized by date
+- Complete schedule view organized by date and provider
-- User shall filter schedule by modality, priority, or status
+- Filtering by provider, appointment type, and date range
-- User shall reschedule or cancel existing appointments
+- Rescheduling and cancellation of existing appointments
-- System shall prevent scheduling conflicts
+- Real-time conflict detection and prevention
+- Provider-specific time slot management
+- Recurring appointment support

 ### 3.3 Dashboard and Analytics